 A phone needs to be on a tariff which includes data (which is measured in Mb and Gb), or have sufficient pay as you go (PAYG) credit to access to internet.

-BT Mobile has BT mobile parental controls, which are divided into 3 levels: Strict for content deemed only suitable for the over-12s, Light to block content only suitable for adults and Off to allow everything.
-You can read more in-depth information about BT Mobile’s parental controls here.
+BT Mobile has separate parental controls, which are divided into 3 levels: Strict for content deemed only suitable for the over-12s, Light to block content only suitable for adults and Off to allow everything.

 What types of phone contract are there?